fastenhealth/docs/FAQs.md

 I'm still debating the tradeoffs between whole-database encryption vs record encryption, as searchability is definitely something fasten users will want.

-## Is my Medical data available offline if I'm unable to communciate with the Provider?
+## Is my Medical data available offline if I'm unable to communicate with the Provider?
 100%, the (raw) data is stored in a local SQLite DB, and the app will be designed so it can work offline (with certain functionality disabled -- like automatic updates).

 ## Will there be a cloud-based offering of Fasten?